root-project/web/manual/root_collections/index.md

 **ROOT collections do not own the objects they hold**

 ROOT collections do not own the objects they hold because the same object could be a member of more than one ROOT collection.
-Object ownership is important when it comes to deleting objects (see → *Object ownership*).
-If nobody owns the object it could end up as wasted memory (i.e. a memory leak) when no longer needed.
+Object ownership is important when it comes to deleting objects (see → [Object ownership]({{ '/manual/object_ownership' | relative_url }})).
+If nobody owns the object it could end up as wasted memory (this is a memory leak) when no longer needed.
 If a ROOT collection is deleted, its objects are not.
 You must delete the objects of a ROOT collection manually.

 ## Fundamental ROOT classes